-Rietkloof Wind Farm (Pty) Ltd, a subsidiary of G7 Renewable Energies (Pty) Ltd (G7), is proposing to develop a wind energy facility (WEF) of up to 140 megawatt generation capacity on a site located some 35 km northwest of Laingsburg, Western Cape Province.
-The Rietkloof WEF study area lies in the mountainous Klein-Roggeveldberge region and is underlain by around twelve formations of potentially fossil-baring sedimentary rocks (Fig. 4).
-The majority of the bedrocks are of Palaeozoic age (Early to Middle Permian) and belong to the Karoo Supergroup which is internationally famous for its rich fossil record.
-Palaeontological field assessment of the Rietkloof WEF study area shows that in this portion of the south-western Karoo:
+Brandvalley Wind Farm (Pty) Ltd, a subsidiary of G7 Renewable Energies (Pty) Ltd (G7), is proposing to develop a wind energy facility (WEF) of up to 140 megawatt generation capacity on a site located some 45 km northwest of Laingsburg, Western and Northern Cape Provinces.
+The Brandvalley WEF study area lies in the mountainous Klein-Roggeveldberge region and is underlain by several formations of potentially fossilbaring sedimentary rocks (Fig. 4).
+The majority of the bedrocks are of Late Palaeozoic age (Middle Permian) and belong to the Karoo Supergroup which is internationally famous for its rich fossil record.
+Palaeontological field assessment of the Brandvalley WEF study area shows that in this portion of the southwestern Karoo:

-- Dwyka Group and Lower to Middle Ecca Group bedrocks in the low-lying, southern portion of the area are tectonically deformed and weathered, with low-diversity trace fossil assemblages of limited scientific interest.
-This also applies to the Whitehill Formation that elsewhere, outside the study area, may be of high palaeontological sensitivity. - Waterford Formation (Upper Ecca Group) dealtaic bedrocks underlying the mountainous southern portion of the main development footprint are generally fossil-poor, apart from low-diversity trace fossil assemblages.
-However, isolated blocks and rare logs of well-preserved petrified wood found within the eastern portion of the study area are of high scientific and conservation value. - Abrahamskraal Formation (Lower Beaufort Group) fluvial bedrocks underlying the high-lying northern portion of the study area are generally considered to be of high palaeontological sensitivity.
-However, in this area of the SW Karoo they are fossil-poor, apart from occasional horizons with plant debris or low-diversity trace fossils, including unconfirmed large tetrapod (terrestrial vertebrate) burrows.
-Fossil vertebrate skeletal remains (bones, teeth) are very rare indeed in these lowermost Beaufort Group rocks.
-None have been recorded as yet within the Rietkloof WEF study area, but isolated occurrences of probable small dicynodonts have recently been found just to the north (Brandvalley WEF project area). - Late Caenozoic superficial sediments (alluvium, colluvium, calcretes, soils, surface gravels etc) overlying the Palaeozoic bedrocks are of low palaeontological sensitivity.
-Pediment and surface gravels along the foot of the Klein-Roggeveld Escarpment locally contain numerous clasts of petrified wood reworked from the Karoo Supergroup outcrop area to the north.
+- Waterford Formation (Upper Ecca Group) deltaic bedrocks have small outcrop areas crossing the central part of the study area.
+These small areas lie largely outside the main development footprint and are generally fossil-poor, apart from low-diversity trace fossil assemblages.
+However, isolated blocks and rare logs of well-preserved petrified wood recorded from this formation just to the south of the study area (Rietkloof WEF project area) are of high scientific and conservation value and similar material might also be present in the Brandvalley WEF study area. - Abrahamskraal Formation (Lower Beaufort Group) fluvial bedrocks underlying the great majority of the study area are generally considered to be of high palaeontological sensitivity.
+However, in this area of the south-western Karoo they are generally fossil-poor, apart from occasional horizons with plant debris or low-diversity trace fossils.
+A few examples of large tetrapod (i.e. terrestrial vertebrate) burrows as well as disarticulated skeletal remains (dispersed bones, teeth) recorded from these beds during the present field assessment are of considerable scientific interest but are very rare indeed. - Late Caenozoic superficial sediments (alluvium, colluvium, calcretes, soils, surface gravels etc) overlying the Palaeozoic bedrocks are of low palaeontological sensitivity.
+Pediment and surface gravels along the foot of the Klein-Roggeveld Escarpment and elsewhere locally contain numerous clasts of petrified wood reworked from the Karoo Supergroup (probably Waterford Formation).

-The overall impact significance of the construction phase of the proposed wind energy project is assessed as MODERATE(negative) in terms of palaeontological heritage resources.
-This is a consequence of (1) the paucity of irreplaceable, unique or rare fossil remains within the development footprint, (2) the high levels of bedrock weathering and tectonic deformation in the southern part of the study area, as well as (3) the extensive superficial sediment cover overlying most potentially-fossiliferous bedrocks within the Rietkloof WEF study area.
-If the mitigation measures outlined below are followed-through, the impact significance of the proposed WEF would be reduced to LOW (negative).
-This assessment applies to the wind turbines, laydown areas, access roads, substations, construction camps including a batching plant area, 33 kV powerlines and associated WEF infrastructure within the study area.
+The overall impact significance of the construction phase of the proposed wind energy project is assessed as LOW (negative) in terms of palaeontological heritage resources.
+This is a consequence of (1) the paucity of irreplaceable, unique or rare fossil remains within the development footprint as well as (2) the extensive superficial sediment cover overlying most potentially-fossiliferous bedrocks within the Brandvalley WEF study area.
+This assessment applies to the wind turbines, laydown areas, access roads, substations, construction camps including a batching plant area, 33kV powerlines and associated WEF infrastructure within the study area.
 A comparable low impact significance is inferred for all project infrastructure alternatives and layout options under consideration, including different options for routing of access roads, turbine layouts and siting of construction camps and substations.

 There are therefore no preferences on palaeontological heritage grounds for any particular layout among the various options under consideration.
 No significant further impacts on fossil heritage are anticipated during the planning, operational and decommissioning phases of the WEF.
-The No-go alternative (i.e. no WEF development) will have a neutral impact on palaeontological heritage.
+The no-go alternative (i.e. no WEF development) will have a neutral impact on palaeontological heritage.